-10 Moves to Target Your Lower Abs
+10 Moves to Target Your Lower Abs | Muscle & Fitness

-Do these specific ab exercises to flatten and define your abs in no time.

 You’ve already got a two-pack.
 (Maybe a four-pack.)
 Your training routine’s solid.
-But you’re still not seeing that lower abdominal region pop in the shirtless workout selfies you post to Instagram.
+But you’re still not seeing your lower abs pop in the shirtless workout selfies you post to Instagram.
 The reason?
-Your abs workout may need an overhaul.
+Your ab workout may need an overhaul.

-Here, the top 10 moves that target every inch of your torso--including that stubborn section just above your hips, from American Council on Exercise experts, Jacque Crockford, CSCS, exercise physiologist, and certified personal trainer, Makeba Edwards.
+Here, the top 10 moves that target every inch of your torso–including that stubborn section just above your hips, from American Council on Exercise experts, Jacque Crockford, CSCS, exercise physiologist, and certified personal trainer, Makeba Edwards.

 When it comes to revealing what lies beneath any lingering belly fat in your lower ab region, Crockford reminds us that they key isn’t just the following killer exercises.
 “Making the abs ‘pop’ requires a well-rounded fitness program that incorporates proper nutrition, cardio, and an effective resistance training program which will provide an overall result of creating fat loss and improving aesthetics,” she says.